 - University of Otago, New Zealand

-- Royal Australasian College of Physicians NZ, New Zealand
+- Royal Australasian College of Surgeons, New Zealand

 Scope of practice

-Dr Jeffery is participating in an approved recertification programme relevant to the vocational scope of Internal Medicine.
+Dr Willis is required to participate in an approved recertification programme relevant to the vocational scope of Orthopaedic Surgery.

-Dr Jeffery may work outside the stated vocational scope but must do so within a collegial relationship.
+Dr Willis may work outside the stated vocational scope but must do so within a collegial relationship.

 Definitions of scopes

 A doctor who has completed the requirements of a provisional general scope will be registered within a general scope of practice.

 Examples are doctors who have completed their first post-graduate year and may be in vocational training, doctors who have not started, or have chosen not to do, vocational training or doctors nearing retirement who are no longer meeting the requirements for registration within a vocational scope of practice.